nimiq/developer-center/learn/validator-score.md

-# Nimiq's Validator Trust Score
+# Nimiq's Validator Score

 An algorithm that calculates a score to help users assess how reliable a validator is.{.subline .mb-32}

-The Validator Trust Score (VTS) algorithm is designed to help users assess the reliability of validators in the Nimiq Wallet.
+The Validator Score algorithm is designed to help users assess the reliability of validators in the Nimiq Wallet.
 This score ranges from 0 to 1, where 0 indicates a validator is not trustworthy, and 1 indicates a highly trustworthy validator.
 This way, stakers can make better informed decisions about which validators to trust.
-The VTS algorithm is based on three key factors:
+The algorithm is based on three key factors:

 - **Size**: Evaluates the size of the validator's stake relative to the total stake in the network, penalizing validators with higher stakes to prevent centralization.
 - **Reliability**: Assesses the consistency of a validator in producing blocks over the past 9 months.